mateusffreitas/master-weather-model-list/models/nwp_models/regional/hungary/arome-hungary.md

 ## Recent version history

-> **Note on currency:** The most recent authoritative HungaroMet status documentation available is the 2024 RC LACE annual status presentation.
-Operational state in 2025–2026 may differ; the bullets below are dated where possible.
+> **Note on currency:** The most recent authoritative HungaroMet status documentation on file is the **2025 ACCORD/RC LACE poster** ("NWP activities at the Hungarian Meteorological Service," Szépszó et al., 2025).
+No 2026 status document has been located yet.
+Operational state in 2026 may differ; the bullets below are dated where possible.

-### Planned for February 2025 — Operational implementation of CY46T1
+### End of February 2025 — CY46T1 (cy46t1_bf07) operational
-The 2024 LACE status report confirms that CY46T1 verification was completed during 2024 (winter period 06 January – 11 February 2024, summer period June 2024) and showed only minor differences from cy43t2 in 2 m temperature scores and precipitation case studies.
-CY46T1 was scheduled for operational implementation in **February 2025**.
-The operational status as of mid-2026 is not confirmed in the documentation we have on file.
+The 2025 ACCORD/RC LACE poster confirms **cy46t1_bf07 became operational in AROME/HU at the end of February 2025**, alongside the operational introduction of a reduced ECOCLIMAP-II town-fraction PGD modification (FTOWN_MIN threshold) addressing summer warm biases in 2 m temperature.
+This realized the upgrade the 2024 LACE report had scheduled for February 2025 (CY46T1 verification during 2024 had shown only minor differences from cy43t2 in 2 m temperature scores and precipitation case studies).

 ### 16 January 2024 — GNSS-ZTD assimilation in fine-resolution AROME (e-suite)
 GNSS Zenith Total Delay assimilation was activated in the fine-resolution AROME e-suite (AROME-RUC, 1.3 km) using the same whitelist as operational AROME, following a bug-fix in the PREGPSSOL preprocessor (1-hourly cycling).
 Improvements in 2 m relative humidity scores were demonstrated against the operational AROME 2.5 km baseline.